Hedgehog-Technologies/SlashWarp/README.md

 # SlashWarp

-A Fabric mod that adds a simple `/warp` command set to single player and multiplayer alike for quick traversal to previously visited landmarks and points of interest.
+A Minecraft mod that adds a simple `/warp` command set to single player and multiplayer alike for quick traversal to previously visited landmarks and points of interest.

 ## Key Features
 - Warp locations are persistent across sessions